Allan-Binga/yolo/explanation.md

 ```

-## 3. Docker Compose Networking
+## 3. Docker Compose Networking COnfiguration
-The (docker-compose.yml) defines the networking configuration for the project.
-It includes the allocation of application ports.
-The relevant sections are as follows:
+The docker-compose.yml file specifies the networking setup for the application, including how ports are allocated for each service.
+The key sections are outlined below:

 ```